 Because they are so big and heavy, they take more resources to build (steel, plastic, fabric, glass, huge rubber tires), more resources to transport to dealer, more resources to keep them running (gas, oil, tyranny oil), more financial responsibility (higher insurance, registration, auto fuel, maintenance of complicated 4WD/AWD systems costs), more parking space, more land resources when they go to the dump, more emissions, more wear on public roads, more, more, more…

 Oh, and one more thing, they have some of the highest mark-ups in the auto industry.
 They consistently provide a significant portion of the profits for automakers.
 So, if you like getting bilked, an SUV fits the bill.
-There are very few car manufacturers that do not produce at least one of these gas guzzling, profit making, resource hogging vehicles.
+Like paying more in taxes?
+An SUV fits the bill in both fees, upfront purchase taxes, and overall gas taxes.
+There are very few car manufacturers that do not produce at least one of these gas guzzling, profit making, resource hogging vehicles (e tu, Porche?).
 And to be sure, those few companies that are not currently making an SUV will be making them soon.

 How does your vehicle do on fuel efficiency and emissions?